 Vocabulary words have meaning both in life and in the law.
 Below I have listed the most frequent terms used in this website and what each word means.
 The terms are listed in alphabetical order.
 I am certain this glossary will be of assistance to you in your reading.

 - Abuse (Elder Abuse) – Any act or failure to act performed intentionally, knowingly or recklessly that causes or is likely to cause harm.
 Abuse includes infliction of physical pain, injury or mental anguish.
 Abuse includes any sexual act where the vulnerable adult does not consent when the other person knows or should know that the vulnerable adult is incapable of resisting or declining consent to the sexual act due to mental deficiency or disease, or due to fear of retribution or hardship.
 Abuse includes the omission or deprivation by a caretaker or another person of goods or services which are necessary to avoid physical or mental harm or illness.
 Abuse includes any unreasonable or inappropriate use of physical restraint, medication or isolation that causes or is likely to cause harm to a vulnerable adult; a threat or menacing conduct directed toward a resident that results or might reasonably be expected to result in fear or emotional or mental distress to a vulnerable adult.
-Abuse means the willful infliction of physical pain, injury or mental anguish, unreasonable confinement, or the willful deprivation by a caretaker of services which are necessary to maintain mental and physical health.
+Abuse means the willful infliction of physical pain, injury or mental anguish, unreasonable confinement, or the willful deprivation by a caretaker of services that are necessary to maintain mental and physical health.

 - Abandonment – means a knowing or intentional action or inaction, including desertion, by a person or entity as a caretaker for a vulnerable adult that leaves the vulnerable adult without the means or ability to obtain necessary food, clothing, shelter, or medical or other health care.